requests-cache/aiohttp-client-cache/README.md

 I am developing this while also maintaining [requests-cache](https://github.com/reclosedev/requests-cache), and my goal is to eventually have a similar (but not identical) feature set between the two libraries.
-If there is a feature you want, or if you've discovered a bug, of it you have other general feedback, please [create an issue](https://github.com/JWCook/aiohttp-client-cache/issues/new/choose) for it!
+If there is a feature you want, if you've discovered a bug, or if you have other general feedback, please [create an issue](https://github.com/JWCook/aiohttp-client-cache/issues/new/choose) for it!

 # Quickstart